Get Paid to Write — Top 17 Sites Plus Proven Freelance Strategies

 Pay: $300 to $400 per article

-Categories/Topics: Personal essays and reported articles with a narrative, human-interest approach
+Categories/Topics: Personal essays, extraordinary high school sports stories, unexpected family businesses, hidden history, and reported articles with a narrative, human-interest approach

 4. Reader’s Digest